primitt/duino-stats-mini/README.md

-# duino-coin-publicbot
+# duino-stats-mini
-The public discord bot, created by: primitt, further developed by: duino-coin team.
+The public Duino Stats Discord bot created by primitt and others from the Duino team.